 First look: Legacy Property proposes shoptop housing on North Sydney fringe

-Legacy Property is takings its proposed North Sydney development to the NSW Government.
+Legacy Property is taking its new North Sydney development to the NSW Government.

-They've submitted a State Significant Development proposal for a mixed-use building with 35 apartments, 10 of which will be affordable, above a two-storey commercial podium.
+They've submitted a State Significant Development proposal for a mixed-use building with 35 apartments, 10 of which will be affordable, above a two-storey commercial podium at 1 Church Lane.

 The new development comprise 35 apartments, 10 of which are affordable, above a two-storey commercial podium.
 The plan includes the retention and adaptive reuse of the heritage-listed shopfront at 265 Pacific Highway, integrating it into the ground-level frontage.